Master equation approach to the stochastic accumulation dynamics of bacterial cell cycle: Introduction

 \section{Introduction}

 Bacterial cells manage to grow and divide into two cells in a cell cycle.
 As a common observation, the sizes of the bacterial cells varies from one to another, but the fluctuation is well controlled\cite{wagner14,biswas14pnas,suckjoon15}.
 The fascinating problem arises how bacteria coordinate the mass growth and division processes to keep the cell size stable.
 As a first approach to investigate the cell size control mechanism, the experiments were performed to measure the mean cell mass in various growth conditions.
 In 1958, Schaechter, Maal\o{}e, and Kjeldgaard discovered the relation between the mean cell size and the growth rate in their experiments with extraordinary precision\cite{schaechter58}, which set the foundation of studies on cell size control for 60 years.
 Following their work, there had been a wave of fruitful investigations in bacterial physiology for quantitative understanding of the cell size distribution in an exponentially growing culture\cite{maclean61,collins62,koch62,powell64,koch66}.
 The control mechanism beneath the distribution was, however, not clear due to limited information provided by experiments in that age.
-In the recent decade, the newly developed mother machine experiment makes it possible to track cell cycles of single cells for long term\cite{suckjoon10}, which initiated a new wave of studies on cell size control in the 21st century\cite{suckjoon10,wagner14,suckjoon15,elf16,wagner19,suckjoon19}.
-With the help of single-cell data, models of deterministic dynamics have been established for bacterial cell size control mechanism at the level of mean values\cite{suckjoon15,willis17,suckjoon18}.
-Further incorporating randomness in the model, attempts for understanding the ever-fluctuating cell cycles were also made in various approaches\cite{suckjoon15,singh16,marco17,biswas17,biswas18,suckjoon19,willis20,nieto20,jia21}.
+In the recent decade, the newly developed mother machine experiment makes it possible to track cell cycles of single cells for long term\cite{suckjoon10}, which initiated a new wave of studies on cell size control\cite{suckjoon10,wagner14,suckjoon15,elf16,wagner19,suckjoon19}.
+With the help of the single-cell data, deterministic models of bacterial cell size control have been established on the level ofmean values\cite{suckjoon15,willis17,suckjoon18}.
+By incorporating randomness in these models, attempts for understanding the ever-fluctuating cell cycles were also made in various approaches\cite{suckjoon15,singh16,marco17,biswas17,biswas18,suckjoon19,willis20,nieto20,jia21,jia21prx}.